 Lockdowns or no lockdowns, travel is not the same as before and we should approach it differently.
 Yet, who does not want to pack their bags and enjoy a fine trip!
 We adapted to the new reality in so many ways.
 Let’s not give up exploring the world : ) Hopefully, we won’t have to deal with ruined travel plans in 2021…

-Here are some safe ideas how to travel in these uncertain times and how to avoid what everybody usually does when traveling.
+Here are some safe ideas how to travel in these uncertain times and how to avoid risks and what everybody usually does when traveling.

 Where to go